 What is the right age for my child to start reconstruction?

 Your child’s treatment plan, including the best timing of the procedure, is unique for your child.
 The timing considers function problems and social interactions of your child.
-Many of the procedures including jaw and ear reconstruction, happen between the ages of 5-8 years of age.
-‘Final-stage’ procedures happen in the late teen aged years.
+Many of the procedures including jaw and ear reconstruction, happen between 5-8 years of age.
+‘Final-stage’ procedures happen in the late teen-aged years.